-The average journey time between Madrid and Toledo is 32 minutes and the fastest journey time is 32 minutes.
-On an average weekday, there are 15 trains per day travelling from Madrid to Toledo.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Madrid and Toledo is 33 minutes, with around 6 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Madrid to Toledo without having to change trains.
-There are 15 direct trains from Madrid to Toledo.
+There are 6 direct trains from Madrid to Toledo each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Madrid to Toledo leaves at 05:25.
 Times and services may vary during weekends and holidays.